zkWildfire/PyShell/docs/index.md

 * Automatic validation

-It's all to easy to write scripts that assume certain conditions are true and end up erroring out far away from where the invalid assumption is located.
+It's all too easy to write scripts that assume certain conditions are true and end up erroring out far away from where the invalid assumption is located.
 PyShell commands automatically validate their input and any external state required to run the command when the command instance is constructed, allowing